janbodnar/Python-Skolenie/tools.md

 Overall, using a Python linter is a valuable practice for any Python developer.
 It can significantly
 improve your code quality, save you time debugging, and make your codebase more maintainable.

+## Ruff

+`Ruff` is a high-performance Python linter and code formatter written in Rust, offering speed and
+comprehensive code analysis.

+Here are some key characteristics of Ruff:

+- High Speed: It boasts speeds 10-100 times faster than traditional linters like `Flake8` or formatters like `Black`.
+- Multifunctional: Combines linting and formatting functionalities into a single tool, streamlining your workflow.
+- Wide Range of Checks: Performs over 700 built-in checks, including syntax errors, style inconsistencies,
+  and potential bugs.
+- Automatic Fixes: Offers auto-fix capabilities for certain issues, saving you time correcting minor errors.
+- Drop-in Replacement: Aims to replace various linters and formatters like `Flake8`, `Pylint`, `Black`, and `isort`,
+  with a single, faster solution.